 Soc 595b (1), course trains sociology graduate students in the science and art of making effective research presentations.
-All students will prepare and deliver research presentations of their MA papers or appropriate equivalent.
+It also explores other ways that sociologists communicate professionally with peer and non-academic audiences, e.g., websites, op-eds, essays, articles, books, etc. All students will prepare and deliver research presentations of their MA papers or appropriate equivalent.
 This course will be offered in the fall semester.